Close

 2.2 STANDALONE

-Refer Section 4 of Management Discussion and Analysis (MD&A) for more details.
+Refer Section 4 of Management Discussion and Analysis (MD&A) report for details.

 No material changes and commitments have occurred after the close of the year under review till the date of this Report which affect the financial position of the Company.